Extra safety measures for Tauranga harbour entrance - NZ Herald

 New safety measures will be put in place between Mauao and Matakana Island prompted by the increase of harbour users.

-Bay of Plenty Regional Council's maritime team are trialling the installation of new yellow 5 knot buoys at the Tauranga Harbour entrance.
+Bay of Plenty Regional Council's maritime team is trialling the installation of new yellow 5 knot buoys at the Tauranga Harbour entrance.

 Deputy Harbourmaster Daniel Rapson said they saw a huge increase in boats and jet skis on the water last summer and were predicting the same if not more this year.